Parkview Health Logo

 Special conferences

-Held on the second Monday of the month at the Parkview Packnett Family Cancer Institute.
+Held on the fourth Monday of the month at the Parkview Packnett Family Cancer Institute.

-The ACGME requires scholarly activity and highly encourages that an original research project (QI/QA or original research) be performed by every resident physician.
+The ACGME requires scholarly activity and highly encourages an original research project (QI/QA or original research) be performed by every resident physician.
 This will be a clinical research project, performed during clinical duty or after hours.
-Dr. Woodman will start the PGY-1 resident physicians on several mini-primers in research to help guide them in selecting a suitable project, a mentor, and begin meeting with the resident physicians every three months throughout their residency training to set performance goals and keep all on task.
+The Associate Program Director in charge of research activities will help guide residents in selecting a suitable project and a mentor.
 Collaboration opportunities exist with the Parkview Mirro Center for Research and Innovation team members and their cutting-edge facilities.
-Computerized research modules will be provided through our educational partners, and other opportunities with Indiana University School of Medicine and Marian University College of Osteopathic Medicine.
 PGY-3 and PGY-4 resident physicians will be expected to present their results at a local, regional or national meeting.
 Publication will be highly encouraged.

 Grand rounds